lambwheit/cocos2dx-xxtea-decryptor/README.md

 How to find xxtea sign:

-open multiple encrypted files in a text editor, they should have a common string at the start of the file, that is the sign\n
+open multiple encrypted files in a text editor, they should have a common string at the start of the file, that is the sign